 2. Malfunctioning Shift Solenoid

-Inside the transmission, there are several shift solenoids changing the gears automatically for you when the TCM decides to do so.
-If one of these fails, it can cause shifting issues with any gear and 3rd gear is therefore very possible.
+Inside the transmission, there are several shift solenoids that are responsible for changing the gears automatically for you when the TCM decides to do so.
+If one of these fails, it can cause shifting issues with any gear, including 3rd gear, so it is therefore very possible that a bad shift solenoid is to blame.

-The shift solenoids are most often reached by removing the valve body by removing the transmission oil pan of your car, but in some cases, you have to remove the transmission completely and take that transmission apart.
+The shift solenoids are most often reached by removing the valve body, which is done by removing the transmission oil pan of your car, but in some cases, you have to remove the transmission completely and take that transmission apart.

 RELATED: 7 Symptoms of a Bad Shift Solenoid